mapcode-foundation/mapcode-java/README.md

 Original C library created by Pieter Geelen.
 Work on Java version of the mapcode library by Rijn Buve and Matthew Lowden.

+# Using Git and .gitignore

+It's good practice to set up a personal global .gitignore file on your machine which filters a number of files on your file systems that you do not wish to submit to the Git repository.
+You can set up your own global .gitignore file by executing:
+`git config --global core.excludesfile ~/.gitignore`

+In general, filter these file types in `~/.gitignore` (each entry should be on a separate line):
+`*.com *.class *.dll *.exe *.o *.so *.log *.sql *.sqlite *.tlog *.epoch *.swp *.hprof *.hprof.index *~`

+If you're using a Mac, filter:
+`.DS_Store* Thumbs.db`

+If you're using IntelliJ IDEA, filter:
+`*.iml *.iws *.releaseBackup .idea/`

+If you're using Eclips, filter:
+`.classpath .project .settings .cache`

+If you're using NetBeans, filter:
+`nb-configuration.xml *.orig`